-Installment loans — loans that allow you to borrow money and pay it back in equal monthly payments with a fixed interest rate — are a handy personal finance tool if you’re looking to pay off sizable debt in small, manageable chunks.
+Installment loans — loans that allow you to borrow money and pay it back in equal monthly payments with a fixed interest rate — are a handy personal finance tool if you’re looking to pay off sizable debts in small, manageable chunks.

 The most common type of installment loan is a personal loan, but other examples of installment loans include no-credit-check loans, mortgages and auto loans.